SwitchbackTech/compass-docs/blog/2023-09-26-welcome/index.md

 tags: [context]
 ---

-After building apps for other companies, I decided to build my own.
+After building apps for other companies, I decided to build my own in 2021.

 I spent two months researching and testing ideas.